keyboard_arrow_up

 Water Base

-A coating or finish that uses water for carrying its resins.
+A finish or coating that uses water as the carrier for its resins.

 More Paint Finishing Equipment Information